-Figure 5: An Artificial Neural Network with 3 hidden layers of respectively 4, 3, and 2 neurons.

-The complexity of an ANN

 This simple model has 61 variables ... and it becomes impossible to understand why a high or low mpg is predicted.

-black box models

-An ANN has so many parameters that it is impossible for us to understand the concept behind each node.
+Note: black box models An ANN has so many parameters that it is impossible for us to understand the concept behind each node.
 Therefore we call it a "black box": it is not transparent and we cannot be sure why a given decision is made.

-Part V of "The Big R-Book: from data science learning machines and big data" Artificial Neural Networks are described in my book in section V, chapter 23.
+In the Big R-Book: Part V Artificial Neural Networks are described in my book in section V, chapter 23.

-(c) Philippe De Brouwer

-4 Large Language Models

-4.1 The essence of LLMs

-Large Language Models - the concept

-Now imagine an ANN trained on all texts digitally available.
+4 Large Language Models Now imagine an ANN trained on all texts digitally available.
 Such model will have many internal layers and billions of parameters.
 The AI is trained to predict the next word (auto-regressive) or missing word (masked learning).
 Used in sequence this method creates sentences.
 Allow the AI to learn on the data (unsupervised learning), and add some fine tuning (people providing the right answers and call this RHLF (reinforced learning from human feedback)).
 Congratulations, you have imagined a large language model (LLM)!

-4.2 The Transformer

-The transformer

-The English Language, has 147,000 words in use.
-Some sequences of words mean something else than the individual words, some must be understood together (grandfather in my mother's side, etc.)
+4.1 The Transofrmer It appears that one further step is needed: the "transformer".
+The English Language, for example, has 147,000 words in use (and 47,000 words that are obsolete), but the economist uses only 35,000 different words, some sequences of words mean something else than the indidvidual words, some must be understood together (grandfather in my mother's side, etc.) Hence we need to find one unique universal meaning of words: a virtual space with many thousands of dimensions.
+Eg. the word sequence

-A virtual space with many thousands of dimensions can encoude each word.
-Eg. the word sequence "brick house" could be:
+"brick house" could be:

-$[1034, 55446, 88, -8999, \ldots, 66676]$

-A "red house" could be:
+1034, 55446, 88, -8999, ..., 66676 Eg., some words have a similar meaning: eg. a red house, a brick hourse, a house of bricks and mortar, a house with outsanding masonery, (in America a "lasting house" would mean the same too), etc. Those words will get a similar encoding but differ eg. in the dimensions that refer to how formal or poetic the text is.
+For example "red house" could be